 A Danish biobank register with detailed information on the specimens made available by the Danish health services and the largest research biobanks, including the specimens at SSI.

 A large national biobank based on the specimens submitted to SSI.
 The material currently includes just under 10 million specimens.
 In addition to the actual specimen reception, storing and retrieval, the biobank will include developmental projects whose purpose it is to improve our possibilities to extract valuable information from biological material.

 A Coordinating Centre

-The Centre coordinates the biobank register and the national biobank and are responsible for the daily management of the activities.
-The centre also counsel and assist researchers in questions relating to the use of the biobank register and the national biobank.
+The centre coordinates the biobank register and the national biobank and is responsible for the daily management of activities.
+The centre also counsels and assists researchers in questions relating to the use of the biobank register and the national biobank.

 22 million biological specimens

-By establishing the Danish National Biobank, it will become possible to take advantage of the great potential of the many biological specimens collected by the public health sector.
-Researchers will get a unique overview of and access to more than 20 million biological specimens in existing as well as future collections.
+By establishing the Danish National Biobank, it becomes possible to take advantage of the great potential of the many biological specimens collected by the Danish public health sector.
+Researchers will get a unique overview of, and access to, more than 20 million biological specimens in existing as well as future collections.
 Projects approved by the Scientific Ethics Committee and the Danish Data Protection Agency will obtain permission to link biological material from one individual with the great amount of further information to be found in the national registers within e.g. the public health.